run-ai/docs/docs/admin/integration/seldon.md

 ## Prerequisites

 Install Seldon Core as described [here](https://github.com/SeldonIO/seldon-core){target=_blank}.
-We recommend using the helm based installation of both Seldon Core and Istio.
+We recommend using the helm-based installation of both Seldon Core and Istio.

 ## Create a Seldon deployment